Canelo Álvarez: Álvarez vs. Saunders

 In front of a record breaking crowd of 73,126 for boxing attendance at an indoor facility in the United States, Álvarez won via eighth-round corner retirement when Saunders' team threw in the towel due to Saunders having suffered a fractured orbital bone as a result of an uppercut landed by Álvarez.
 At the time of the stoppage, Álvarez was winning on the scorecards 78–74 (twice) and 77–75.
 Throughout the fight, Álvarez outlanded Saunders 73 to 60 in total punches and landed 53% of his power punches.

+The bout set the record for the largest attendance for an indoor boxing match in US history, surpassing the record set by Leon Spinks vs. Muhammad Ali II in 1978.

 In the immediate post-fight press conference, Álvarez was confronted by undefeated WBO middleweight champion Demetrius Andrade who asked him when they were going to fight, before accusing Álvarez of ducking him. Álvarez responded to him in English dismissively, calling him a "horrible fighter", and criticizing his resume: "Man, you fight with nobody.
 You are a champion but you fight with nobody."
 Before Andrade was removed from the press conference, Álvarez told him, "Get the fuck outta here.
 Please, get the fuck outta here.
-Get the fuck outta here because I’m gonna fuck you up right now motherfucker."
+Get the fuck outta here because I'm gonna fuck you up right now motherfucker."

 Álvarez vs. Plant

 After months of negotiations, Álvarez announced on his social media on 19 August 2021 that he would be facing undefeated IBF champion Caleb Plant on 6 November at the MGM Grand Garden Arena in Las Vegas, in an undisputed showdown for all four major world titles in the super middleweight division, with the winner set to become the first ever undisputed champion at that weight class.
 On 21 September 2021, the two fighters were engaged in a brief onstage scuffle during their first press conference, in which Álvarez initiated physical contact during their face-off when he shoved Plant. Álvarez stated that he had done this because he took offense to Plant's use of the word "motherfucker", interpreting it as an insult to his mother.
 Plant denied to reporters that he had used the common American curse word in that context.
 Moreover, he drew attention to Álvarez's hypocrisy, accurately indicating that Álvarez had previously used the same slur against Demetrius Andrade on the night of 8 May 2021 in the aftermath of his fight against Billy Joe Saunders in Arlington, Texas.

 On fight night, Álvarez won the bout via eleventh-round technical knockout.
 He had knocked his opponent to the canvas with a left hook right uppercut combination in the penultimate round, before closing in to drop Plant again, prompting referee Russell Mora to call off the bout.
 At the time of the stoppage, Álvarez was ahead on the scorecards with 98–92, 96–94, and 97–93.
-With this win, he became only the sixth fighter to unify all belts in one division in the four-belt era.
+With this win, he became the first fighter to unify all four belts at super middleweight division.